(Last updated March 29th, 2019).

 Hare & Hounds

-Up the hill form the Birchcliffe Centre, and accessible by bus.
+Up the hill from the Birchcliffe Centre, and accessible by bus.
 Recommended to us by a previous attendee.

 Spring Wood Studio Holiday Apartments